-This unit is mandatory in the SQA Advanced Diploma in Hospitality Management and the SQA Advanced Diploma in Professional Cookery, and brings together skills and knowledge gained in the first year units of the award.
+This unit is mandatory in the SQA Advanced Diploma in Hospitality Management and the SQA Advanced Diploma in Professional Cookery with Management.
+It brings together skills and knowledge gained in the first year units of the awards.

-This unit is designed for candidates employed in or intending to seek employment in the hospitality industry.
-It covers the knowledge and practical skills required to plan, manage the implementation and evaluate events of a complex nature.
+This unit is designed for learners who are interested in pursuing a management career within the hospitality industry or those already working in the industry who wish to improve their prospects.
+It covers the knowledge and practical skills required to plan, implement and evaluate events of a complex nature.

-Guidance on the delivery of this unit
+Guidance on approaches to the delivery of this unit

-Candidates are expected to have the prior knowledge necessary to cover the three outcomes.
+Learners are expected to have the prior knowledge necessary to cover the three outcomes in this unit.
 It is the role of the tutor to develop this knowledge in a practical, management-oriented way.

-Candidates should be encouraged to work in small groups to develop their events although their final portfolio of work must be individually completed.
+Learners should be encouraged to work in small groups to develop their events although their final portfolio of work must be individually completed.

-Tutors should encourage candidates to develop their events in line with current industry practice and to give them a minimum of 30 covers to be achieved.
-Guidelines on the use of resources, budget targets for costs, GPs and sales, hygiene, health and safety, target markets and deadlines for orders etc should be provided at the beginning and be used as part of the assessment checklist.
+Tutors should encourage learners to develop their events in line with current industry practice and to give them a minimum of 30 covers to manage.
+Guidelines on the use of resources, budget targets for costs, GPs and sales, hygiene, health and safety, target markets and deadlines for orders, etc should be provided at the beginning and be used as part of the assessment checklist.

 Outcome 1 looks at the rationale and justification for the theme/event, marketing, operational planning, planning tools, finance, tasking and legal requirements.
 It forms the basis for the success of the other two outcomes.
-It is especially important that ample time and direction is channelled into it and that tutors are confident that the work carried out here is sufficient to enable the event to proceed and that the candidates do have the infrastructure in place which will give them the opportunity to achieve the unit.
-A checklist is recommended as a means of ensuring the work is complete.
-Outcome 1 should be completed to an acceptable standard before candidates are allowed to progress to Outcomes 2 and 3.
+It is especially important that ample time and direction is channelled into the operational planning and that tutors are confident that the work carried out here is sufficient to enable the event to proceed and that the learners do have the infrastructure in place that will give them the opportunity to achieve the unit.
+The use of a checklist is recommended as a means of ensuring the all elements are covered.
+Outcome 1 should be completed to an acceptable standard before learners are allowed to progress to Outcomes 2 and 3.

-Outcome 2 looks at leadership and communication and is where candidates will develop the ability to form a team and lead it through to the conclusion of the event.
-This will include briefing sessions, task allocation and training schedule for service.
+Outcome 2 looks at leadership and communication and is where learners will develop the ability to form a team and lead it through to the conclusion of the event.
+This will include:

-Compliance with hygiene and health and safety regulations, allowing the practical application of the theories previously taught to be put into practice.
+briefing sessions, task allocation and training schedule for service

-Candidates' ability to devise and implement control procedures for all food and liquor as well as for finance.
-Monitoring of standards and the customer care strategy for the event The ability to think, decide and take action where necessary if/when there are deviations from the plan.
+- compliance with hygiene and health and safety regulations, allowing the practical application of the theories previously taught to be put into practice - learners' ability to devise and implement control procedures for all food and liquor as well as for finance - monitoring of standards and the customer care strategy for the event - the ability to think, decide and take action where necessary if/when there are deviations from the plan

-It is here that the candidates should adopt and perform the event-management role and it is here that they are assessed, by means of a checklist, on all aspects of it.
+It is here that the learners should adopt and perform the event management role and it is here that they are assessed, by means of a checklist, on all aspects of it.

 Outcome 3 looks at analysis and evaluation of performance, customer reaction, finance and review of the operational plan.
-Candidates should be encouraged to write evaluative reports, in a management style and use appropriate graphics where the images would enhance the reader's understanding of the text.
+Learners should be encouraged to write evaluative reports, in a management style and use appropriate graphics where the images would enhance the reader's understanding of the text.
 Comparisons should be made of the plan and the actual event.
 Differences should be noted and commented upon and recommendations for future events made.

-Guidance on the assessment of this unit
+Guidance on approaches to assessment of this unit